yamaceay/raggie/README.md

 - **Latent Retriever**: Retrieve the most relevant documents for a given query using FAISS for efficient similarity search.
 - **Evaluation**: Evaluate retrieval performance using rank-based metrics.
 - **t-SNE Visualization**: Visualize embeddings in 2D space with clustering and annotation support.
-- **Abstract Data Handling**: Extend or customize data handling by implementing the `AbstractRaggieData` interface.
+- **Customized Data Handling**: Extend or customize data handling by using the abstract classes.

 Visit the [Raggie API Documentation](https://yamaceay.github.io/raggie/raggie.html) for more detailed information.